 The company was founded by Dan Farrell and Donna Bamford, who still lead the company today.

-“We wanted to create a fun, engaging space for children to tell their own stories using film and media.
+“When we started Sparks, we wanted to create a fun, engaging space for children to tell their own stories using film and media.

 We both treasured the experiences we were involved in as children.
 Our participation in drama, dance and theatre classes was a huge part of our lives.
 It led to us both working professionally within the arts.